Right Column

 § 4170.
 Ethical Standards of Practice

 A violation of any ethical standard of practice constitutes grounds for disciplinary action.
-Every person who holds a license, certificate or limited permit issued by the board shall comply with the following ethical standards of practice:
+Every person who holds a license, a limited permit issued by the board, or is practicing on a license issued by another state pursuant to section 2570.4 of the Code, shall comply with the following ethical standards of practice:

 (a) Occupational therapy practitioners shall comply with state and federal laws pertaining to discrimination.